mozilla/shield-studies-addon-template/shield-docs/survival.md

 starting with Telemetry makes soe of the... unexpected decisions make sense.

-## Wait, did you say legacy addon?
+## Wait, did you say legacy add-on?

 Yes.
 Web Extensions CAN'T SEND TELEMETRY.
 We need Firefox (chrome) privileges to access the `TelemetryController.jsm`.
 That meanss